kersplody/pybmcc/README.md

 **AudioControl:**

-- All methods are misssing an OpenAPI operationId
+- All methods are missing an OpenAPI operationId

 **MediaControl:**

-- All methods are misssing an OpenAPI operationId
+- All methods are missing an OpenAPI operationId

 **TimelineControl**

-- All methods are misssing an OpenAPI operationId
+- All methods are missing an OpenAPI operationId

 **ColorCorrection**

-- All methods are misssing an OpenAPI operationId
+- All methods are missing an OpenAPI operationId

 **TransportControl**

-- All methods are misssing an OpenAPI operationId
+- All methods are missing an OpenAPI operationId
 - /transports/0/timecode/source GET: 'source' parameter is used, not 'timecode'

 **EventControl**

-- All methods are misssing an OpenAPI operationId
+- All methods are missing an OpenAPI operationId
 - /event/list GET: an array of values is returned, not a property with an array as specified

 **PresetControl**

-- All methods are misssing an OpenAPI operationId
+- All methods are missing an OpenAPI operationId

 **VideoControl**

-- All methods are misssing an OpenAPI operationId
+- All methods are missing an OpenAPI operationId

 **LensControl**

-- All methods are misssing an OpenAPI operationId
+- All methods are missing an OpenAPI operationId
 - /lens/focus PUT,GET: 'normalized' parameter is used, not 'focus'

 **SystemControl**

-- All methods are misssing an OpenAPI operationId
+- All methods are missing an OpenAPI operationId
 - /system GET: status 204 is returned with no data which is not defined in the API specification
 - $ref: "#/components/schemas/FrameRate" has sibling properties which are ignored by the OpenAPI specification

+**CameraControl**

+- API is not documented due to a missing schema
+- /camera/id GET: returns ATEM_ID, a number between 1-254 (typically 1-100)
+- /camera/id PUT: sets ATEM_ID, a number between 1-254 (typically 1-100)

+**ClipsControl**

+- API is not documented due to a missing schema
+- /clips/list GET: returns the list of clips on the camera